If you plan to scale back your working hours, starting a transition to retirement pension could help you to replace your reduced income.

 This is because even though the taxable income payments from a TTR pension are taxed at your marginal tax rate, they will attract a 15% tax offset between preservation age¹ and 59.
 Also, the income payments are tax-free² at age 60 or over.

-As a result, you’ll generally need to draw less income from the TTR pension to replace your reduced salary, as the case study illustrates.
+As a result, you’ll generally need to draw less income from the TTR pension to replace your reduced salary, as the Case study below illustrates.

 There are some key issues you’ll need to consider before starting a TTR pension.

-- You’ll need to draw a minimum income each year, which is 4% of the account balance per annum
+- you’ll need to draw a minimum income each year, which is 2% of the account balance per annum in 2020/21 and 4% thereafter

 If you have reached your preservation age and retire permanently (or meet another condition of release) you may be able to invest your super in an ordinary account based pension, rather than a TTR pension.